ReiNoIkari/Morphological-Image-Processing/morpho.md

 ## Discussion

 Let's analyse the images we obtained during the result phase.
 As we can see, using the same structuring element has no significative effect, but using a completely different structuring element modifies the output results.
-It can be  explained by the fact the other plugin we used, are only an amelioration of the origial ImageJ functions(the mathematical algorithm being the same for all the erosions for example) but instead the basic function has been modified in order to add more parameters like the starting element change (INRA plugins).
+It can be  explained by the fact that the other plugin we used, is based on the origial ImageJ functions(the mathematical algorithm being the same for all the erosions for example) but instead the plugin has been created in order to add more parameters like the structural element choice (INRA plugins).
-Therefore, the output image obtained by the "Line 45 degree" which correspond to the diagonal of the kernel, is of course not completely different but the differences obtained are easily seeable by eye.
+Therefore, the output image obtained by the "45 degree line", which correspond to the diagonal of the kernel, doesn't completly change but we can easily see the differences.

-This proves that the result obtained during Mathematical Morphology is dependent on the choice of the Kernel and not of the plugin since the method used is the same.
+This proves that the result obtained during Mathematical Morphology depends on the Kernel choice and not on the plugin since the method used is the same.

 Let's continue with the benchmarks results.
 Between the original ImageJ function and the plugin created by the INRA, there is quite a difference as it can be observed.
-In a first sight, the ImageJ's function tends to use less memory and to run faster than the INRA plugin.
-Indeed, ImageJ's erode operator would takes about 13.68 milliseconds (ms) to run and use about 52.07 MiB when the INRA's plugin would have an about 55.50 ùs runtime and a 57.60 MiB memory use.
+At first, the ImageJ's function tends to use less memory and to run faster than the INRA plugin.
+Indeed, ImageJ's erode operator would takes about 13.68 milliseconds (ms) to run and use about 52.07 MiB when the INRA's plugin would have an about 55.50 ms runtime and a 57.60 MiB memory use.
 This kind of result is seeable for every operation and transform.
-However, those results can't be compared since the INRA's plugins perform more operation than the "by default" operations.
+However, those results are not completely relevant since the INRA's plugins perform more operation than the default operations.
 Indeed, we noticed for example that each turn of a INRA's plug run causes a resulting image to be launched.
 This induces a significative increasment of the runtime.
 In an other hand, the INRA's plugin is more modular from its implementation that allows the user to set some parameters such as the size and shape of the kernel.

 ## Conclusion